 What is a defect in the manufacturing of a product?

 Sometimes products are adequately designed, but leave the assembly plant having been assembled incorrectly.
 In this instance, the product has been designed adequately and in its correct assembly would have functioned safely.
 However, due to incorrect assembly, the product caused injury.
 If this is the case, an injured party may have a products liability claim against the manufacturer for a defect in the assembly of the product.

 In some instances a product is assembled as it was intended, yet still caused injury.
 The cause of injury may have been that the product was defectively designed.
 Under this theory, an injured party argues that the product could have been designed in a manner that would have made it safer and therefore would have prevented their injury.
 It is a difficult theory to prove as the burden is on the injured party to show that there was a reasonable alternative to designing the product which if implemented could have prevented the injury.

 How do I know if I have a products liability claim?

-Call the law office of Dan Newlin & Partners at (407) 888-8000: Products Liability cases are a very intricate area of injury law.
+Call Dan Newlin Injury Attorneys at 800-257-1822: Products Liability cases are a very intricate area of injury law.
 Cases often turn on the amount of research conducted by the plaintiff’s legal team to include the implementation of expert witnesses.
 We have always made it our goal to incorporate highly qualified experts to testify on our client’ behalf in products liability cases.
 Furthermore, my partners explore all viable legal arguments to help in winning your case.
 As always, our services are offered with NO FEES or COST, unless we win your case.
-Please call or contact us today to discuss your potential products liability claim.